Colac Bay

-Colac Bay / Ōraka is a small township situated on the bay of the same name facing Foveaux Strait, and located on the Southern Scenic Route, 10 minutes from Riverton, New Zealand.
+Colac Bay, officially Colac Bay/ Ōraka, is a small township situated on the bay of the same name facing Foveaux Strait, and located on the Southern Scenic Route, 10 minutes from Riverton, New Zealand.
 Surrounding areas include Longwood, Tihaka, Waipango, Round Hill, Wakapatu, Ruahine, Pahia and Orepuki.

-The town hugs the bay, with sandy beaches, and has a popular surf spot known as Trees.
-It is a beach break that breaks to the left and right.
-The northern end of the bay is generally good for swimming.

-The town has a well appointed cafe, craft shop, pub, caravan park, community hall and Marae.

-The town also features a statue of a surfer riding a wave, which is popular with tourists.
+European settlers first arrived in the area in the 1850s to mill timber and mine for gold in the neighbouring Longwood Range.
+By 1881, the town had been connected to the growing rail network, and by 1900 it had reached a population of around 2000 people.
+The town has a well appointed cafe, craft shop, pub, caravan park, community hall and marae.
+The town also features a statue of a surfer riding a wave.

-The hills behind Colac are part of the Longwood Range, which were popular in early days for gold mining.
+The hills behind Colac are part of the Longwood Range, which were a major gold mining area between the 1860s and 1950s.
 Further west shale was also mined for a short time.
 In the gold mining days there was a significant Chinese village towards Orepuki called Canton.

 Colac Bay Hill, Lake George, Howell's Hills and the Longwood Range make up the geographic landmarks.
-In some places Raratoka Island or Centre Island and Stewart Island/Rakiura can be seen by looking across Foveaux Strait.
+In some places Raratoka Island or Centre Island and Stewart Island can be seen by looking across Foveaux Strait.